From college students and teachers to companies and their employees, the demand for online education and learning has never been higher.

-LMS platforms offer an online learning platform for students or employees to access recorded lectures, resources, and have live discussions.
+LMS offers an online learning platform for students or employees to access recorded lectures, courses, resources, and live discussions.

 Online Course Platform

-An online course platform is an online learning platform that offers video courses from experts in different areas.
+An online course platform offers video courses from experts in different areas.

 How does the online platform work?

 Users choose online courses by checking out demo videos and reading reviews.
-Then users get lifelong access to videos and online assessments.
-Usually, this type of e-learning sites provide certificates after course completion.
+Then, users get lifelong access to videos and online assessments.
+Usually, this type of e-Learning site provides certificates after course completion.

-These types of online learning platforms are growing at an enormous rate, take Udemy or Coursera, for example.
-In March-April, one Udemy course surged 231% in popularity, and another 146%.
+These online learning platforms are growing enormously.
+Let’s take Udemy or Coursera as an example.
+In March-April 2020, one of the soft skills Udemy courses surged 231% in popularity, and another 146%.